spolu/warp/README.md

 #### `warp` lets you share your terminal with one simple command

-`warp` is designed and optimized for high-bandwidth interactions between developers.
+`warp` is designed and optimized for high-bandwidth remote interactions between developers.

+Once connected to your warp clients will see your terminal exactly as if they were sitting next to you.
+You can also grant them write access, which is ~the same as handing them your keyboard.

 ## Usage